 Flies, including mosquitoes and others, can spread serious diseases—and are said to be the source of more human illness and death than any other organisms except transmitted pathogens and people themselves.
 In addition to mosquito repellent clothing for men, women and kids, Insect Shield offers two forms of mosquito clothing treatment, our permethrin spray for clothes, and our clothing treatment service called Insect Shield Your Own Clothes: send us your favorite clothes and we will treat them with permethrin repellent and send them back to you!

 Houseflies are not only a nuisance to people, they can spread the parasite that causes dysentery.
 They also are believed to contribute to the spread of typhoid fever, cholera, and other diseases throughout the world.

 Many types of flies bite people and animals to feed on blood.
-Mosquitos are the best known biting fly.
+Mosquitoes are the best known biting fly.
 Only the females bite to reproduce and mosquitos bite more people than any other species and spread diseases such as Zika virus, West Nile virus, dengue, and malaria.
 Deer flies and horse flies cut the skin with scissor-like mouthparts and their bites are known to be painful.
 Sandflies are small flies that use long, piercing mouthparts to suck blood.
 Midges are tiny biting flies that live and breed near water.
 Other biting flies include black flies, yellow flies, and drain flies.

 The best way to prevent flies from biting is to know what attracts them and to cover up when you are out when they are.
 For example some flies are attracted to decaying organic matter, while others are attracted to a blood source’s scent.

-Here are some easy ways to prevent flies from biting:
+Here are some easy ways to get rid of and prevent flies from biting: